DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "Regarding the ceasefire, we've already reached a conclusion with this human."

-The elder glanced towards Fairin.
+The elder glanced towards Farin.
 Despite being surrounded by many foreign gods, she remained calm.

 "We do not have a habit of keeping records in paper.